 Although this may sound like a buzz-word or trend, it is actually so significant that it is recognized by the US Internal Revenue Service (IRS).
 Because of the nature of the income, it has its own set of taxation rules and in some instances may be an advantage over your traditional job earnings.

-The beauty of passive income, however, comes after the initial “push”.
-That’s when the product or service goes into a semi-state of auto-mode and starts to generate income without your involvement.
-In each of these examples, money could literally be made while you are at your normal job, relaxing, or even sleeping.
+In each of our passive income examples above, the earnings could literally be made while you are at your normal job, relaxing, or even sleeping.
 Only slight or minimal maintenance would be necessary.

 Let’s look at the constraints of this setup.
 Suppose you wanted more money (who doesn’t?).
 It is highly unlikely that you can simply increase the amount of money you make.
 Until you get a raise or new job, this number is basically fixed.
 So logically your next best option would be to simply get a second job to try to increase how much money you make each month.

 Although this may work, it will require you to give up a significant number of additional hours to devote to this other job.
 The problem then becomes that you unfortunately will soon have to deal with a physical constraint of there only being a maximum of 168 hours each week.
 Therefore: